gschmutz/kafka-workshop/05-working-with-avro-and-java/README.md

 You can see that the code is based on the information in the Avro schema.
 We will use this class when we produce as well as consume Avro messages to/from Kafka.

-## Create a Kafka Producer using Avro for serialization
+## Create a Kafka Producer using Avro for serialisation

 First create a new Java Package `com.trivadis.kafkaws.producer` in the folder **src/main/java**.